 I recently got a chance to talk with Pastor and Leader, Bill Woolsey and spend some time asking him several questions about leadership, engaging culture, and what he describes as “sacramental entrepreneurs.”
-As a church worker, I am greatly encouraged by Bill’s desire to reach lost people with the message of the Gospel and his desire to do it in a way that is also distinctly Lutheran.

 Bill Woolsey is a Pastor at Crosspoint Community Church in Katy, Texas.
 He is a Pastor in the LCMS and is also the founding leader of FiveTwo, a “how to” network for sacramental entrepreneurs.
-FiveTwo runs an incredible conference for sacramental church leaders every fall called the WikiConference.
+FiveTwo runs an annual conference for sacramental church leaders every fall called the WikiConference.

 Me: Tell me about FiveTwo.
 How did it start?

 Bill: Well, we got started basically out of a holy discontent.
 I have worked with church planters in our denomination since about 2000, and so in 2009 by this time I had convened a number of annual events for church planters, but there were mainly about 30 guys or so at the most.
 And in talking to a lot of those guys, we were frustrated that, on one hand, our denomination – and it’s no different than any other mainline denomination, but it wanted church planters to go out and start new churches, and yet when they did, if they did it effectively, reaching lost people, they were often shot at or it’s you’re a heretic.
 And so, it was like you live in this dualism of you love me and you hate me at the same time.
 And so, we realized that there was really no one who was systemically supporting and caring for church planters and what we would say pouring courage into them, so to encourage is to pour in courage, right?

 So, we said, “Somebody needs to do that.”